Quantum Fractality on the Surface of Topological Insulators: Methods and Results

 In Fig. \ref{fig: dos}(b), we display the second moment of the IPR {($P_2$)} numerically calculated for each of the eigenstates corresponding to the $G(4)$ fractal potential.
-The spectrum consists of Kramers pairs of localized states characterized by high IPR peaks in an energy window of width $W = 2t$ around $E_D$. {A striking feature is the appearance of two classes of states separated by the scale $E_D$.} {The manifold of states with $E > E_D$ exhibits a characteristic LDOS distribution consistent with the fractal, as shown in the top right LDOS map of Fig. \ref{fig: dos} (b).
-This indicates that these states inherit the fractal dimension of the Sierpi\'nski carpet, as we confirm below.
+The spectrum consists of Kramers pairs of localized states characterized by high IPR peaks in an energy window of width $W = 2t$ around $E_D$. {A striking feature is the appearance of two classes of states separated by the scale $E_D$.} {The manifold of states with $E > E_D$ exhibits a characteristic LDOS distribution consistent with the fractal, as shown in the top right LDOS map of Fig. \ref{fig: dos} (b), {where the probability of finding electrons outside the fractal region, though non-zero, is very small.} {Importantly, not all the individual eigenstates belonging to this class of states above $E_D$ exhibit this characteristic LDOS distribution with very small support from outside the fractal region.
+As the wide range of heights shown by their corresponding IPR peaks in Fig. \ref{fig: dos} (b) indicates, the individual eigenstates have different IPR values, thereby different spatial distributions of the LDOS.
+But interestingly, when we consider the LDOS map averaged over in energy that corresponds to the states in an energy window of width $\Delta E \sim 10^{-2}\,t$, we find the emergence of the characteristic LDOS profile shown in the top right LDOS map of Fig. \ref{fig: dos} (b), that mirrors features of the Sierpi\'nski carpet fractal.
+This suggests that most of the individual eigenstates above $E_D$, in an energy window of width $\Delta E$ feature the geometry of the Sierpi\'nski carpet, as we confirm below.}

 The states with $E < E_D$, on the other hand, show more pronounced IPR peaks, with spatial profile shown by the bottom right LDOS map of Fig. \ref{fig: dos} (b).
 These correspond to electronic configurations with probability dominated by contributions outside the fractal region.
 Such high IPR peaks can be attributed to the fact that the area outside the fractal region is smaller than the area of the fractal region when approximated by finite generation sets \(G(n)\) for $n\leq 4$; for sufficiently large \(n\) we, therefore, expect the IPR of states with \(E>E_D\) to eventually exceed that of states with \(E<E_D\).
 Already at \(n\leq4\), we observe additional lower IPR peaks for \(E<E_D\), that correspond to more delocalized states that have a substantial weight in the fractal region in comparison to the states with higher IPR peaks.
 In all cases, the states with \(E<E_D\) lack self-similarity, indicating the absence of fractal scaling behavior.
 Importantly, we have observed the same pattern described above for all four fractal generations of the Sierpi\'nski carpet fractal potential that we studied.}